neogeographica/singleplayer_scripts/scripts/README.md

 There's no need to check that that is the exact list you get, the idea is just that you should be shown a long list of bsp files rather than some Python error.

 Next, you can test the scripts from the shell command line.
-The scripts are meant to be used through desktop integration, but you can also run them manually.

 Give the "quakelaunch" script one argument that is a path to a bsp file within an existing Quake gamedir.
 It should launch Quake with that gamedir activated and that bsp file loaded.